 Vice City and IV make clear that Rockstar North are not very big fans of the Christian Right.
-Vice City has them represented by Pastor Richards, a crooked televangelist who keeps several mistresses and is funneling money from his ministry to build a mansion in Hawaii, all the while preaching a warped parody of "prosperity gospel" theology that hails selfishness and greed — and, of course, generously giving a fair portion of your paycheck to Richards — as virtuous.
-In IV, meanwhile, Bryce Dawkins is the puritanical "family values" deputy mayor of Liberty City who rails against anything that falls into his awfully broad definition of indecency, while also being a hypocritical closet case keeping up a secret relationship with Bernie (aka Niko's former brother-in-arms Florian).
+Vice City has them represented by Pastor Richards, a crooked televangelist who keeps several mistresses and is funneling money from his ministry to build a mansion in Hawai'i, all the while preaching a warped parody of "prosperity gospel" theology that hails selfishness and greed — and, of course, generously giving a fair portion of your paycheck to Richards — as virtuous.
+In IV, meanwhile, Bryce Dawkins is the puritanical 'family values' deputy mayor of Liberty City who rails against anything that falls into his awfully broad definition of indecency, while also being a hypocritical closet case keeping up a secret relationship with Bernie (aka Niko's former brother-in-arms Florian).

 Anti-Climax Boss: Most of the bosses are very easy in comparison to the hordes of mooks you fight to get to them.
 Justified in that, while they may be criminal masterminds, they are still human.

 There was also a brief split after it was announced that the protagonist of San Andreas would be a black gang banger from South Central, with many claiming that Rockstar was trying to pander to the tastes of pasty suburban white boys.
 However, that rift healed pretty quickly after San Andreas was released and the "ghetto" sections turned out to be some of the best parts of the game.